 It is human tendency to stick to whatever we are exposed to—big or small, hard or easy, comfortable, or uncomfortable.

 We are slaves to habit, and once we become used to doing assisted pull-ups, it can make us stay away from doing unassisted pull-ups.

-It is essential to keep your entire body tight, but while performing assisted pull-ups (on a machine or with a band), your legs and core are almost zero percent involved in it.
+Keeping your entire body tight is essential, but while performing assisted pull-ups (on a machine or with a band), your legs and core are almost zero percent involved in it.